cathy-h-04/CelebritiesAndPersonalities/README.md

 # Todos BEFORE Running Cap App

-In order to run CAP app, ensure that you have Python and Flask installed.
+In order to run CAP app, ensure that you have Python, Flask, and Flask-Session installed.

 # How to Run Cap App

 Within VS code, ensure that you are within the CelebritiesAndPersonalities folder.
 If necessary, cd into this folder.

 Then, run “flask run” in terminal.

 When prompted, open the link to the site in a browser such as Google Chrome or Safari.
 From there, you can view and interact with our site.